dachad/tcpgoon/README.md

 ### Examples

+> *Note: depending on the number of connections you want to open, you may need to increase the number of file descriptors your user supports*

 Successful execution (connections were opened as expected):
 ```bash
 % ./tcpgoon run myhttpsamplehost.com 80 --connections 4 --sleep 999 -y